Family and Friends

 by Barbara Roberts

-May be useful for those who are feeling overwhelmed from supporting victims of abuse
+PDF may be useful for those who are feeling overwhelmed from supporting victims of abuse

 This articles defines and describes the term family scapegoat.